 Soccer-UEFA recommends fewer heading drills in youth football

-Heading drills should be reduced in youth football and neck strengthening exercises introduced to help protect the health of young players, European soccer's governing body said on Thursday.
+Heading drills should be reduced in youth football and neck strengthening exercises introduced to help protect the health of young players, European soccer's governing body UEFA said on Thursday.
+UEFA included the recommendations in its heading guidelines for young footballers approved on Thursday, but they were sharply criticized by British-based brain injury charity Headway which said they lacked detail and did not go far enough.

 - READ MORE ON: